Ethicalwizard79/Ethicalwizard79/README.md

 - 👋 Hi, I’m @Ethicalwizard79
-- 👀 I’m interested in All CodeS
+- 👀 I’m an fast learner and of an well adaptive nature
-- 🌱 I’m currently learning Artificial Intelligence & Machine Learning
+- 🌱 I’m currently pursuing B.E in Artificial Intelligence & Machine Learning degree
 - 💞️ I’m looking to collaborate on all coding stuff
 - 📫 How to reach me ...
 Mail at: prasann079@gmail.com